Enjoy Delicious Meals While Travelling

 Salsa - This chile and often tomato based

 condiment has become more popular than ketchup in the U.S. Hundreds

 of different types exist ranging from mild to extremely hot.

-Instead of tomatoes, some varieties use fruits like raspberries
+Instead of tomatoes, some varieties add fruits like strawberries and peaches.

 Taco - Sort of a bent over tostada sandwich

 made with either a hard or soft corn tortilla.
 Tacos now outsell

 with beans or meat and lettuce, tomato, cheese, sour cream, etc.